ForestRacks/PteroInstaller/README.md

 1) Go to http://YourFQDN.TLD/admin/locations and make a location
 2) Go to http://YourFQDN.TLD/admin/nodes and create your first machine
 3) Go to http://YourFQDN.TLD/admin/nodes/view/1/allocation and add ports for your games
-4) Go to http://YourFQDN.TLD/admin/nodes/view/1/configuration and click auto-deploy on the right.
+4) Go to http://YourFQDN.TLD/admin/nodes/view/1/configuration and click auto-deploy "Generate Token" button on the right.
 5) Then run the command it gives you on your machine's command line.
 6) Lastly, do `systemctl restart wings` and then you are done!